bkerley/bryceblog/_drafts/canon-pz-e1.md

 [the_lens]: https://global.canon/en/c-museum/product/ef454.html

+*Thanks to Scolopendra, Compgeke, Adam B-L, Rabenaas, and Theros for some questions and thoughts!*

 # A Quick Intro to Lens Accessories, Lenses, and Cameras

 In modern parlance, a camera's a tool for capturing an image.
 There's a lens